-When most people think about investing, they think about trading stocks, but that’s not necessarily the only (or best) option for those looking to generate income from an investment portfolio.
+When most people think about investing, they think about trading stocks, but that’s not necessarily the only (or best) choice for those looking to generate income from an investment portfolio.

 The trouble with regular stock trading is that you need a significant amount of money upfront to get started, and, in addition to choosing the right stocks (which can be hard to do) you have to pay close attention to the fluctuating market to ensure you’re buying and selling them at the right time.
 You will only make money if your stock goes up in price.